Summer 2025

 THE PILGRIMAGE INCLUDES

-• A guided hike along the magnificent shore and cliffs to experience the power of the Atlantic ocean meeting land and to enjoy unparalleled natural beauty.
+A guided hike along the magnificent cliffs to experience the power of the Atlantic ocean meeting land and to enjoy unparalleled natural beauty.

-• Plenty of time for sleep, rest, exploring the island, and enjoying the village of Kilronan, the beach, country roads, and the inspiring landscape of Ireland.
+Plenty of time for sleep, rest, exploring the island, and enjoying the village of Kilronan, the beach, country roads, and the inspiring landscape of this ancient Irish island.

 COST:

-• Shared room - $1550 per person (2 people per room - 1 queen bed or two twin beds)
+Shared room - $2050 per person (2 people per room - 1 large bed or two twin beds)

 Note that space is limited so registering early helps to secure your place on the pilgrimage